lizhouf/semantic_triplets/README.md

 Several test cases are commented out for your reference.
 If you have any further question, please contact us at lizhouf@umich.edu or presner@ucla.edu

 Below, we provide two sample texts that can be used to run the semantic triplet extraction process.
-The CSV file gives the raw outputs, without any correction or curation.
+The CSV file gives in the [data folder](https://github.com/lizhouf/semantic_triplets/blob/main/data/) are the raw outputs, without any correction or curation.
 The manual annotations (column H) are provided to indicate clarifications, shortcomings, and/or corrections.

 **EXAMPLE 1: Excerpt of Erika Jacoby’s testimony from the USC Shoah Foundation Visual History Archive** (Interview 8, recorded 1994).
 [514 words, 52 triplets extracted]